zoalst/Speak3D/readme.md

   - use updated version of three.js
   - create self command, for third person view
   - better controls to navigate in 3D space
-  - textures
   - add parameters for dimensions, rotation, etc.
   - problems with people talking fast
   - geometries in motion
   - more geometries
-  - more colors
+  - more colors and textures
   - ability to set default parameters for specific geometries
   - spin(command would be spin x, spin y, spin z)
   - lights, fog, skyBox, etc.